-Under the flexible view, during recoveries, the pressure is zero.
-That is, during recoveries an economy resembles a real business cycles economy, with $\frac{1}{\phi_t}$ being relatively low and the Phillips curve being steep.
-The flexibility of prices is the key differentiating factor.
-Our view requires that prices are somewhat flexible, so the Phillips curve is reasonably steep, whereas the opposing low and sticky view posits stickier prices and a flatter Phillips curve.
 The most radical potential conclusion about the relation between the observed rate of unemployment and the natural rate is that there is no difference-observed unemployment is at its natural level all the time.
 This conclusion would cut the heart out of the Phillips curve and the distinctive features of the New Keynesian model.
 It would deny unemployment any role as a measure of inflation pressure.
 That conclusion goes beyond the evidence, however.
 We have relatively few observations of stable inflation in times of rising or really high unemployment.
 We believe that a reasonable interpretation of the evidence is that, during long, slow, reliable recoveries with gradually declining unemployment, unemployment is close to its natural rate and is not a measure of inflation pressure.
 Under those conditions, there is no meaningful unemployment gap.

-6 The Effect of the Pandemic on the Phillips Curve
+8 The Effect of the Pandemic on the Phillips Curve